 Custom ASP.NET validation attributes

-All the examples above could to some extent be expressed as regular expressions, although some may require futher validation than string format.
-Let’s start off by looking at four implementations (Swedish context):
+These examples could to some extent be validated with regular expressions, but some may require deeper validation than just looking at string format.

 public class EmailAddressAttribute : RegularExpressionAttribute